Generating a support bundle

 A bundle is a simple .zip file containing mostly plain text files from the root of your Jenkins home directory, $JENKINS_HOME, which can be used to assist a CloudBees Support Engineer in diagnosing your issue.
 You can inspect the contents of this file to assure yourself that it does not contain information you do not want to share with CloudBees.
 You can even unpack and repack the bundle if there is some specific piece of information that you need to remove from the bundle.

-What a support bundle included
+What a support bundle includes

-In summary, the contents of a support bundle contains:
+In summary, a support bundle contains:

 The following are not included in a support bundle: